Starcraft 2 goes free-to-play on Mac and Windows

 - Storage: 30 GB available HD space

-From experience, most modern Macs, including MacBooks, should be able to handle it.
-I’ll try to run some tests and report back.
+From experience, modern machines, including MacBooks, should be able to handle this game just fine.
+I'll try to run some tests and report back.

-You can grab the new free-to-play StarCraft 2 for Mac from Blizzard’s official site.
+You can grab the new free-to-play StarCraft 2 from Blizzard's official site.